-A SlicePredicate is similar to a mathematic predicate, which is described as "a property that the elements of a set have in common."
+A slicePredicate is similar to a mathematic predicate, which is described as "a property that the elements of a set have in common."

-SlicePredicate's in Cassandra are described with either a list of column_names or a SliceRange.
+SlicePredicate's in Cassandra are described with either a list of column\names or a SliceRange.

-Attribute Туре De fau It Req uired Description column names list n /aNA list of column names to retrieve.
-This can be used similar to Memcached's "multi-get" feature to fetch N known column names.
-For instance, if you know you wish to fetch columns 'Joe', 'Jack', and 'Jim' you can pass those column names as a list to fetch all three at once. n /a N A list of column names to retrieve.
+Attribute Туре De fau It Req uired Description column names list <b inary&gt;</b n /a N A list of column names to retrieve.
 This can be used similar to Memcached's "multi-get" feature to fetch N known column names.
 For instance, if you know you wish to fetch columns 'Joe', 'Jack', and 'Jim' you can pass those column names as a list to fetch all three at once. slice range SliceR ange n /a N A SliceRange describing how to range, order, and/or limit the slice.

-If column_names is specified, slice_range is ignored.
+If column\names is specified, slice\range is ignored.